-The Swenson Center welcomes donations to our archives and library that support our mission and are of historical value.
+The Swenson Center gratefully accepts donations that support our mission and are of historical value.
 Potential donors must contact the Swenson Center directly to discuss if their donation is appropriate for the Center's collection.
-The Swenson Center can only accept donations after consultation with the staff.
+Potential donors to the archives are encouraged to fill out the Archival Donation Worksheet and submit it to the Swenson Center for consideration.

-Please do not bring or send materials without consulting the staff first.
+Please do not bring or send boxes without consulting the staff first.

 - Swedish Bibles and hymnals;